 The notion that Pierce and others have regarding the Alexander sphere is that since the iterations of creating new horns never terminates, then the opposing surface of the horns can never coincide - and at the same time, the distance between them must become “infinitesimally close” - but where there is also the concomitant claim that it cannot be zero since the iterations never terminate.
 This notion simply ignores the fact that the notion of “infinitesimally close but not zero” is an illogical concept that fails to ascribe any definitive numerical term to it - in common parlance it is a fudge.
 The result that inherently accompanies the notion is the illogical result that two opposing surfaces can be closer than any other distance, but at the same time they cannot be coincident.

 This claim is closely related to the notion in one dimension that a line is actually composed of infinitely many points that simultaneously exist, a notion that began with Cantor’s ideas that elements of infinite sets can somehow all “exist” simultaneously.
 (Footnote: See Cantor’s Grundlagen, Section 1 where he talks about the “actual-infinite”.
-David Hilbert eulogized Cantor’s notion of two different types of infinity, a “potential infinity” and an “actual infinity”, see “On the Infinite”.)
+David Hilbert eulogized Cantor’s notion of two different types of infinity, a “potential infinity” and an “actual infinity”, see David Hilbert on Potential and Actual Infinity.)
 This assumption means that, given any defined point on a line, that necessarily implies that there “exists” a specific point that is immediately adjacent to one side of that point, and another specific point that is immediately adjacent to the other side of that point.
 But that is an impossibility - two “adjacent” points cannot exist - since given any two points, there are always infinitely many points between them (since any two different points have different numerical values, there is an interval between them in which there are limitlessly many points).
 In other words, there is an assumption that such points “exist” in the mathematical system even though that entails an illogical impossibility.
 Furthermore, the assumption necessarily ensures that any such postulated impossible points cannot be defined in that mathematical system.
 (Footnote: See also Indefinable Numbers.)

 In higher dimensions, the corresponding assumption is that a surface is actually composed of infinitely many points that simultaneously “exist”, and that a volume is composed of infinitely many points that simultaneously “exist”.
 So that given any defined point, the assumption necessarily implies that there “exist” limitlessly many specific points that are all immediately simultaneously adjacent to that point, even though, as for the one-dimensional case, that is illogical and impossible - as for the one-dimensional case, two “adjacent” points cannot exist.